-The health plan requires that services provided to the member must be authenticated by the author of the medical record.
+The health plan requires that services provided to the member/enrollee must be authenticated by the author of the medical record.
 Medical records must be signed prior to submission of the claim.
 The signature must be handwritten or electronically signed.

-Providers who do not adhere to the requirements above, may experience a delay in claims payment, a disallowance of payment for a service or claims may be subject to a post payment medical record review.
+Providers who do not adhere to the requirements may be subject to a post payment medical record review and payment recoupment.